Abdikhann/Netflix-Recommendation-/README.md

 The dataset is split into multiple text files due to size.
 Each file contains movie IDs followed by user ratings.

-The import process:

-Read files one by one to avoid memory overload

-Detect movie ID markers

-Assign each rating to its correct movie

-Merge all files into one structured dataset

-Use this final dataset for modeling

-This approach mirrors real-world large-data handling.